Has Your Sleep Apnea Been Misdiagnosed as ADHD?

 - Memory problems

-Getting a sleep test will determine whether or not you suffer from obstructive sleep apnea (OSA).
+Getting a sleep study will determine whether or not you suffer from obstructive sleep apnea (OSA).
 Obstructive sleep apnea is a sleeping disorder that causes your throat muscles to relax, blocking your airway and interfering with your ability to breathe while you sleep.
 As a result, you wake up several times a night, often without recollection.

 Contact Dr. White Today

 Every person should be able to have a good night’s sleep and enjoy all the benefits that come with it.
-If you’ve tried treatment for other conditions and aren’t seeing results, getting a second opinion can give you comfort and reassurance.
+If you’ve tried the treatment for other conditions and aren’t seeing results, getting a second opinion can give you comfort and reassurance.

 Give Dr. White a call at (435) 267-0486 today — we’ll help you on the road to restored energy, better moods, and the quality of life you deserve.
+We’re proud to provide effective sleep apnea solutions to patients in Enoch, Hamiltons Fort, Kanarraville, Summit, and the surrounding areas.